Joan Manuel Serrat: Legacy

-Political Views
+Political views

-In 1974, during a visit to Mexico, an arrest warrant was issued for Serrat in Spain after he criticised the death penalty and the "established and official violence" of the Dictatorship of General Franco.
-Serrat lived in exile for the remainder of the dictatorship, returning after the death of Franco in 1975 and Spain's return to democracy.
+In 1974, during a visit to Mexico, an arrest warrant was issued for Serrat in Spain after he criticised the death penalty and the "established and official violence" of the dictatorship of Francisco Franco.
+Serrat lived in exile for the remainder of the Francoist dictatorship, returning after the death of Franco in 1975 and Spain's return to democracy.

-In several of his statements he has criticized the independence movement of Catalonia and the referendum of 1 October 2017, becoming a figure for Catalans who choose the union of Spain.
+In several of his statements.
+Serrat has criticized the independence movement of Catalonia, as well as the 1 October 2017 Catalan independence referendum, becoming a figure for Catalans who choose the union of Spain.
 He has also criticized several times the economic corruption of the independentist Catalan government and the national government of Mariano Rajoy.
-Serrat holds the view that the 2017 unilateral Catalan Nationalist push for secession and the reaction from the government of Mariano Rajoy served the purpose of "covering up years of cuts and economic corruption" from both the Catalan regional government and Spanish national government.
-On several occasions some in the independence movement called for a boycott against the singer-songwriter.
+Serrat holds the view that the unilateral 2017 Catalan declaration of independence and the reaction from the government of Rajoy served the purpose of "covering up years of cuts and economic corruption" from both the Catalan regional government and Spanish national government.
+On several occasions, some in the independence movement called for a boycott against Serrat.

+Serrat and Llach

+Joan Manuel Serrat has long been compared to fellow Catalan singer-songwriter Lluís Llach, particularly in regard to their linguistic choices and political symbolism.
+While Llach exclusively performed in Catalan as an act of cultural and political assertion, especially during and after the Franco regime, Serrat opted to sing in both Catalan and Spanish, which earned him both praise and criticism.
+Some viewed his bilingualism as a bridge between communities, while others saw it as a concession to mainstream Spanish audiences.
+Despite their differences, both artists are regarded as iconic voices of modern Catalan music.